prebeneide/SemesterProject2/README.md

 - Create an admin login form that allows administrator users to login.
 Use local storage to keep the user logged in.

 - When logged in, display a logout button in the layout that logs the user out.
-- Logging out should not clear the cart.
+- Logging out must not clear the cart.
 - Add/edit products

-- Create form(s) that allow products to be added and edited.
+- We needed to create form(s) that allow products to be added and edited.
-- The form should allow the user to toggle whether a product is featured.
+- The form needed to allow the user to toggle whether a product is featured.

 ###### Product images

-For adding/editing product images use either of these 2 methods:
+For adding/editing product images we needed to use either of these 2 methods:

 - Use a file upload field to upload images to Strapi, or use a text input that allows a URL to be entered.
-This allows an image from an external URL to be used as the product image.

 ###### Delete existing product

 - Allow products to be deleted.
-- Before a product is deleted you must display a confirmation dialog.
+- Before a product is deleted it must display a confirmation dialog.
 - The product should only be deleted if the user confirms.

 - I could use CSS libraries like Bootstrap(I used Bootstrap)